 - very little setting up

-- light, and replayable
+- fun and replayable

-- a certain amount of strategic opportunity
+- a definite degree of opportunity for strategy

 - if playing at BGA online, read the words at the top 👍